ChrisItIs0/scripts/QuickSSHconnector/Readme.md

 # SSH Connection Manager

 This is a simple shell script that allows you to manage and connect to various SSH connections.
-It assumes that all your SSH connection are configured with ssh key authentication (if not, what are you doing?)
+It assumes that all your SSH connection are configured with ssh key authentication (if not, what are you doing?).
+However it might also work with password authentication, but I never tested that.

 ## Prerequisites